 The Creative: Enabling Effective Dynamic Messaging

-With technology and data’s inexorable movement toward helping creative, Josh Sutton of Publicis.Sapient and a client partner present a case study from a recent example of how dynamic messaging enabled by AI can be at the core of a successful campaign.
+With technology and data’s inexorable movement toward helping creative, Josh Sutton of Publicis.Sapient presents a case study from a recent example of how dynamic messaging enabled by AI can be at the core of a successful campaign.

 Josh Sutton, Global Head of AI, Publicis.Sapient

 Sell-Side Perspective: How To Use AI To Address Audience

 In this workshop, financial news publisher InvestingChannel and its technology partner, Nielsen, discuss how they are using an advanced form of AI, online machine learning, to adapt to real-time changes in audience behavior and market conditions.

 Kevin Lyons, SVP of Data Science, Nielsen Marketing Cloud

 Nikesh Desai, CEO, InvestingChannel

 Unbound’s Quentin George closes the loop with top marketers and discusses how they are using AI today, as well as their expectations for how Artificial Intelligence will influence advertising and marketing in the future.

 Enjoy great food and drink at the official PROGRAMMATIC I/O Welcome Party.